Packing guide - Canada - North America

 The right packing choice is the one that keeps the trip flexible across transport, weather, and evening plans.

-Night skyline in Calgary
+Night in Calgary

 Photo by AceYYC